Frequently Asked Questions

 - How can I limit access to the License Server?

-After you register the License Server with your JetBrains Account, only users with access to this account will be able to connect to the License Server.
-Additionally, you can filter the IP address and port number of the License Server in your network using a firewall.
+After you register the floating license server with your JetBrains Account, only users with access to this account will be able to connect to the floating license server.
+Additionally, you can filter the IP address and port number of the floating license server in your network using a firewall.

 - How can I limit license allocation?

-A License Server administrator can create whitelists, blacklists, and priority lists to impose restrictions on license allocation.
-For more information, see Configuring user restrictions.
+A floating license server administrator can create whitelists, blacklists, and priority lists to impose restrictions on license allocation.
+For more information, see User restrictions.

 - How does the License Server issue and revoke licenses?

-The License Server eliminates the need to manually distribute individual license keys.
-Once you install the License Server and connect it to your JetBrains account, it can issue and revoke license tickets for client applications (JetBrains IDEs and other tools) in your network.
+The floating license server eliminates the need to manually distribute individual license keys.
+Once you install the floating license server and connect it to your JetBrains account, it can issue and revoke license tickets for client applications (JetBrains IDEs and other tools) in your network.
 Each license provides one ticket, which can be used on a single computer at a time.

 - What happens to a license if the computer to which it was issued goes into sleep mode?